kanimaitech/Varaipadavi/README.md

 # Varaipadavi

-* A Tamil Map Marking Game.
+* An Awesome Map Marking Quiz Game.

 ## How to start ? 🎪